oss-review-toolkit/ort/website/docs/getting-started/usage.md

 #### [Copyright garbage file](../configuration/copyright-garbage.md)

-A list of copyright statements that are considered garbage, for example statements that were incorrectly classified as copyrights by the scanner.
+A list of copyright statements that are considered garbage, for example, statements that were incorrectly classified as copyrights by the scanner.

 | Format      | Scope  | Default location                        |
 |-------------|--------|-----------------------------------------|